 8. The Plaza Hotel and Suites

 The Plaza Hotel and Suites has a super fun indoor pool with kid-friendly slides and water features.
-The Plaza Hotel Suites has a bar vice, free breakfast, a fitness center, banquet rooms.
+The Plaza Hotel Suites has a bar vice, free breakfast, a fitness center, and banquet rooms.

 Elegant guest rooms at the Plaza Hotel have seating areas, a coffee maker, and free Wi-Fi.
 A few rooms have hot tubs and fireplaces.